python-spain/socios.es.python.org/README.rst

 Python Spain
 ============

-A backend for Python Spain
+A backend for Python Spain.

 :License: MIT